krahets/hello-algo/en/docs/chapter_tree/array_representation_of_tree.md

 <p align="center"> Figure 7-13 &nbsp; Level-order traversal sequence corresponds to multiple binary tree possibilities </p>

-To solve this problem, **we can consider explicitly writing out all `None` values in the level-order traversal sequence**.
-As shown in Figure 7-14, after this treatment, the level-order traversal sequence can uniquely represent a binary tree.
+To solve this problem, **we can explicitly write out all `None` values in the level-order traversal sequence**.
+As shown in Figure 7-14, once we do this, the level-order traversal sequence can uniquely represent a binary tree.
 Example code is as follows:

 === "Python"